dymackenzie/Nibblehood/README.md

 #### How we built it

 We started with some mockups on Figma, fleshing out our idea as we thought of data and class structures.
-Once we had an idea of our software structure, we began a Next.js project, with React and chakra-ui to power our front-end, Node.js, and Firebase to work the back-end, using Firebase Firestore as our database.
+Once we had an idea of our software structure, we began a Next.js project.
+We implemented our idea with React and chakra-ui as tools to power our front-end, and Node.js and Firebase (Firestore, Firebase Authentication, Firebase Storage) to work the back-end.

 #### Challenges we ran into

-One of the more prominent challenges we encountered was how difficult it was to create the front-end design from the Figma file.
+One of the more prominent challenges we encountered was creating the front-end design from the Figma file.
 As a result, our working web app does not have all of the features and designs of our Figma design.
-This was a bit of a letdown as the look of our web app did not match our expectations.
+This was a bit of a letdown, as the look of our web app did not match our expectations.

 #### What we learned

-For our team, this was one of our first hackathons, and we were really proud of the product that we outputted.
+This was one of our team's first hackathons, and we were really proud of the product we produced.
 With one designer in our group, it was a good learning experience in terms of the designer-developer dynamics for all of us.
 Throughout the whole hackathon process, we learned more about database acquisition, design to front-end transformation, and handling REST API calls.

 ### Built With